darylldan/course-planner/README.md

 - think on how the grades will be implemented
   - linking of classes
   - non numerical grade
+  - ask peers if yung grades ba ng lab nila ay linked sa lecture, like sa comsci
+  - might have to create a new model for grade setup

 ### Notes:
 - Fix the PopScope implementation on others.
 - Be wary of other theming errors
+- Successfully tested token sniffing, can now import schedule from amis (hopefully)